Monday, September 15, 2025

 Connecting Question

-favorite memories of high school?
-Which of these are associated with breaking
+What are your favorite or least favorite memories of high school?
+Which of these are associated with breaking the rules?

 A Reading Adapted from The Institutes of the Christian Religion, Third Book, Chapter 6, “The Life of a Christian Man.”